Certificate in Career and Technology Education (PTE Licensure)

 Important Details about the Certificate in CTE Program

 We offer two certificate programs: 1) an upper division (undergraduate) certificate, and 2) a post-baccalaureate (graduate) certificate in CTE.
 Both certificates satisfy the PTE Licensure requirements from MSDE.
 Each certificate program is 4 courses/12 credits and the courses can be taken in any order.
-The certificate programs and courses are open to those currently teaching in a Maryland local school system with a Temporary Professional License or a Conditional License.
-Completion of the four certificate courses allow educators to move from a Temporary Professional License or Conditional License to an Initial Professional License from MSDE.
+The certificate programs and courses are open to those currently teaching in a Maryland local school system with a Conditional License.
+Completion of the four certificate courses allows educators to move from a Conditional License to a professional credential from MSDE.
 The courses are designed to meet the COMAR 13A.12.03.02.C.5.b regulations for PTE Licensure.
 All courses in the CTE Certificate programs are offered in a synchronous/asynchronous online hybrid format to serve teachers from across the state.
 For educators not interested in earning the certificate from UMES, they can take the courses they are interested in as a non-degree seeking student.
 Please contact us for more details.

 Total Credits for the Certificate in CTE: 12